 Usually, when you start in the OR, you are "given" to a nurse for orientation.
 Often times this nurse will become your mentor.
 At other times, you will find a different person to mentor you.
 Just make sure you are comfortable with the person.

 I once asked an orthopedic surgeon why he was so evil to the staff in his room.
 I explained that people do their jobs better when he is not stressing them out.
-He flat out told me he likes to intimidate others.
-It was enjoyable to him.
+He flat-out told me he likes to intimidate others.
+It was enjoyable for him.

 I Hope These Help